Does it still take a village to raise a child? When it comes to effective parenting in an e-village there are certainly new rules to be aware of.

 Even before the prevalence of the digital age, people have been discussing how the dynamics of parenting has changed.
 This change has been from it morphing from the responsibility of the community to being more of a mind your business mindset.

 Parenting has definitely moved being only a physical village to being an e-village - Yetty Williams Click To Tweet

 Part of the reason we’ve moved into what we call the mind your business mentality is because of increased mobility.
 People don’t necessarily live close to family as was more common in the past.

 Most people have heard the famous African proverb that says “it takes a village to raise a child”.
 In the early days of starting LagosMums, I added the part of it taking an e-village now.

 The rules of community village monitoring have changed.
-We all need to upgrade to be ensure effective parenting in the e-village and digital age.
+But in the digital age, we all need to upgrade to ensure effective parenting in the e-village and digital age.

 The reality today, is that our children are digital natives.
 They have a digital language and their behaviour and culture are so different from that of pre-digital times.